choww/address-book/README.md

 # Installation
 1. Install Node & NPM
 2. In the root directory of this project, run `npm install`
+3. Create build: `npm run build`
-3. Start the server: `npm start`
+4. Start the server: `npm start`
-4. Visit http://localhost:4040 in the browser
+5. Visit http://localhost:4040 in the browser

 # Running Tests
 1. In the root directory of this project, run `npm test`